Pictured to the right: Rhianon and I "NF2 babes"

 Also, today, I am pleased to offer you a way to get started with making every Monday matter, in honor of National Make a Difference Day, Sunday, October 25.
 The tip for week 41 is to use a re-usable shopping bag.

-Every Monday Matters will receive a free Simple Truths eco-shopping bag.
+The next 500 orders of Every Monday Matters will receive a free Simple Truths eco-shopping bag.
 By shopping with a reusable bag, you can use 1,000 fewer plastic or paper bags this year, especially shopping for groceries.

 Click here for full details.